fanglingsu/vimb/index.md

-vimb is a fast and lightweight web browser based on the webkit web browser engine and the gtk toolkit. vimb is modal like the great vim editor and also easy configurable during runtime. vimb is mostly keyboard driven and does not detract you from your daily work.
+vimb is a fast and lightweight web browser based on the webkit web browser engine and the gtk toolkit. vimb is modal like the great vim editor and also easily configurable during runtime. vimb is mostly keyboard driven and does not detract you from your daily work.

 ## features
 - modal like vim